 Rawdons - About The Modern Regiment

 Sir Marmaduke Rawdon's Regiment of Foote is a Royalist Regiment founded in 1973 by Wilf Emberton, who was one of the original founding members of the Sealed Knot Society.
-So we are one of the longest standing regiments in the Society as a whole, now in our 39th year!
+So we are one of the longest standing regiments in the Society as a whole, we've been going 50 years!

 On the battlefield we combine with the regiments of Sir Nicholas Slanning's, Sir Henry Tilliers, Sir Stephen Hawkins, Sir Bevil Grenvilles and Sir William Godolphins and Sir Vincent Corbet's Company, to form the Lord Hopton's Tertio or the Royalist Army of the West.

 We are a family-based regiment who pride ourselves on the fighting spirit we show on the field and the friendship and camaraderie off it.
 The current regimental strength including all arms is over 170 people and growing.
 Rawdons are mainly based along the South Coast between Worthing and Southampton, but have pockets of membership in Cornwall, Oxfordshire, Northamptonshire, Derbyshire, South Wales and other counties.

 Sir Marmaduke Rawdon's CO (Commanding Officer) is Lieutenant Colonel Dave Thomas (Tosh), who has progressed through the ranks as a pikeman to Regimental CO, with over 30 years service to the regiment.
 He is assisted by Commissioned Officers (senior officers) of each Arm, and also NCO's (non commissioned officers or junior officers), to run the regiment, on the battlefield, just like a real regiment of the day.
 Off the field however, they are all very normal, down to earth, fun loving people ... honestly!

 Here is a little information on each arm: